ybt1024/Information-Retrieval/README.md

 Note: you can use the samples resumes in corpus_data folder for testing instead of uploading your own!

-# explain api in elastic search
+# Explain api in elastic search

 elastic search returns the total hits, max score, and other basic information.
 ![1](https://user-images.githubusercontent.com/60807383/236937626-f0a4cf37-55cc-48e7-83c0-38b43af4a09a.png)